cortexlabs/cortex/docs/deployments/packaging-models.md

 ## ONNX

-Export your trained model to an ONNX model format.
+Export your trained model to ONNX model format.
 An example of an sklearn model being exported to ONNX is shown below:

 ```Python
 from sklearn.linear_model import LogisticRegression